jcolag/background-generator/README.md

 Names are only the barest recommendation, relying on the data (but not the API, to prevent overloading their servers) for [UINames](https://uinames.com/), which can be found [here](https://raw.githubusercontent.com/thm/uinames/master/names.json) and proposed contributions (available under the [MIT License](https://opensource.org/licenses/MIT)) and should probably be refreshed periodically as the maintainers add countries and names.
 Note that UINames only currently supports given name/surname pairs (reversed, for many East Asian countries) and knows nothing about different forms of name, and of course carries the same culture-blindness as the ethnicity/religion estimates.
 In this case, "Diego Montes" sounds plausible, but in some cases, a name might be ignoring long-standing traditions and come off as insensitive or tone deaf.
 As an obvious example for English speakers, it's possible to generate a name like "Thomas Thomas" in several countries, even though that would be a highly unlikely combination.

 At some point, it might be worth investigating how to navigate and parse Wiktionary's [names by language](https://en.wiktionary.org/wiki/Category:Names_subcategories_by_language) category.
-It would probably require another layer of mapping data and a fair amount of work, but would improve the chances of names sounding credible to native ears.
+It would probably require another layer of mapping data and a fair amount of work, but would improve the chances of names sounding credible to native ears by drawing all components of a name from the same "language."
+That is, while I wouldn't be confident in any Indian name that **CPREP** currently generates, I'd be willing to assume that ಮಹಾದೇವ ಕೃಷ್ಣ (Mahadeva Krishna) *is* probably reasonable, because I chose the given name and surname from Kannada lists.

 In cases where the writing system isn't strictly the Latin alphabet, the name will also be transliterated, shown along the lines of `"康 肖" (Kang  Xiao)`.
-Like many aspects, here, it's not advisable to take those results as anything more than a starting point, specifically since transliterations of Semitic languages won't include most vowels and the transliteration library doesn't seem to care about any difference between Chinese logograms and Japanese kanji, producing unpleasant results there---`"مهسا حسنی" (mhs Hsny)` (should be *Mahsa Hassani*) or `"直子 高橋" (Zhi Zi  Gao Qiao)` (should be *Naoko Takahashi*)---and probably in other writing systems that I haven't noticed.
+Like many aspects, here, it's not advisable to take those results as anything more than a starting point, specifically since transliterations of Semitic languages won't include most vowels and the transliteration library doesn't seem to care about any difference between Chinese logograms and Japanese kanji, producing unpleasant results there---`"مهسا حسنی" (mhs Hsny)` (would ideally be *Mahsa Hassani* or similar) or `"直子 高橋" (Zhi Zi  Gao Qiao)` (should be the wildly different *Naoko Takahashi*)---and probably in other writing systems that I haven't noticed.

 For the personalities, the code simply picks a random day of the year (always 1999 to avoid leap years) and a random year out of the twelve-year Chinese cycle.
 Personality keywords are based on astrological interpretations, so---obviously---your mileage may vary.
-You can make fun if you like, but it's a straightforward system that turns a couple of numbers into a set of categories a person is supposed to fit.
+You can make fun of astrology as much as you like, but it's a straightforward system in the public domain that turns a couple of numbers into a set of categories that a person is supposed to fit, which is *perfect* for this sort of project.
+If that doesn't work for you, though, I also added something like a [Big Five](https://en.wikipedia.org/wiki/Big_Five_personality_traits) map; none of the writing on it is in the public domain, but it's sufficiently fact-based and the use is small enough that I wouldn't consider fifteen terms coverable by copyright.